 When asked whether she believes INFARM is an idealistic concept or purely focused on business goals, Michaeli replied, “A good entrepreneur has to be a synthesis of the dreamer, the inventor and the economist.
 If you want your idea to manifest in the real world and to make a profound difference, then you must build a solid profitable business.”

 INFARM is now Europe’s urban farming leader.
-Only two years after introducing the concept of in-store farming to the world, they are now operating more than 50 farms across Berlin in supermarket aisles, restaurants kitchens and distribution warehouses.
+Only three years after introducing the concept of in-store farming to the world, they are now operating more than 300 farms across Europe in supermarket aisles, restaurants kitchens and distribution warehouses.